 Students contact their desired major department and follow established procedures to declare a major, change their major, or add a minor.

 - The student will contact the major department to schedule an appointment with a faculty member to discuss and understand major requirements and options for the appropriate catalog year.

-- The faculty member will complete the Curriculum Change Request (CCR) form on Bengal Web.
+- The faculty member will complete the Bengal Web Curriculum Change Request (CCR) form located on the Academics -> Advisor Tools pannel.

 - The Student will approve the CCR via email.

 After meeting with a student and confirming a formal declaration of major or addition of a minor, a faculty member or departmental advisor will follow the Curriculum Change Request Process.